sap-tutorials/sap-build-process-automation/tutorials/spa-setup-desktop-3-0-agent/spa-setup-desktop-3-0-agent.md

 [OPTION BEGIN [Automatically]]

-1. After Step 3 completed, open the **Download Page** and choose **Register Agent** if it is not enabled.
+1. After installation is completed and browser extension allowed, open the **Download Page** and choose **Refresh Page**.

+2. Once the extension is enabled, you may register your agent to your tenant.
+Choose **Register Agent**.

     <!-- border -->![Register Agent](agent3-037.png)

-2. Once the Agent is registered, you may refresh the page.
+3. The Agent is registered:

     <!-- border -->![Refresh Page](agent3-037a.png)

 3. Once the process is completed, open the **Desktop Agent 3**.